Chief Richard W. Myers Scholarship Fund

 In order for the Scholarship Committee to review your application, all applicants must submit the following:

-An original, sealed high school transcript (not required for home-schooled students) or college transcript (Current college students, please see additional information below)
+- An original, sealed high school transcript (not required for home-schooled students or for applicants currently attending college)

-Letter verifying acceptance to an accredited college or university (Current college students, please see additional information below)
+- Letter verifying acceptance to an accredited college or university (High School Seniors only)

 Applicants that are home-schooled must also submit the following: